Start the tale at the beginning by clicking FAITH & EMPIRE — Chapter – 1

 “Our target is here,” the colonel continued, highlighting the shoehorn.
 “Eleven degrees south of the equatorial line, dug a kilometer and a half deep into this mesa.
 We’ve detected three entrances, one at the top, another at the base of the mesa’s north side and one on its east side about half way up at the end of this narrow land bridge.
 We will assault the base from each direction.
 Thus, Attack Group Delta will be subdivided into three forces.

-“The Halberds, Saints Godfrey de Bouillon, Don Juan and Louis will drop our 3rd Battalion in this valley just six klicks north of the mesa.
+“The Halberds, Santos Godfrey de Bouillon, Don Juan, Gonzalo Fernandez and King Louis will drop our 3rd Battalion and two squads of mechs in this valley just six klicks north of the mesa.
 The Hermann von Salza and the King Konrad will add Austros’ 5th Battalion.
 Together, this northern force will be designated, Iron Arm.
 And it will lay low in this valley, safely out of the enemy’s line of sight, until called forth by the King Alfred.

 “The call will come as soon as the eastern force, designated Hammer Strike, climbs out of this sunken plain.
-Hammer Strike will consist of our 5th Battalion and Austros’ 4th Battalion.
-The Santos Cortes, Andrea Doria and Torquemada will drop our boys, and the King Andrew and Czar Nicholas will bring theirs.
+Hammer Strike will consist of our 5th Battalion, two squads of mechs, Austros’ 4th Battalion and Martel’s Marauder’s Tank Corps.
+The Santos Cortes, Andrea Doria, Colombo and Torquemada will drop our boys, and the King Andrew and Czar Nicholas will bring theirs.

 “First Battalions, Austros and Imperial will be designated, force Thunderclap, and together, we will assault the mesa top once the King Alfred has silenced the enemy’s surface-to-orbit guns.
-I will lead them down aboard El Cid.
-The Saints Charlemagne and Magnus will follow us.
+I will lead them down aboard El Cid with 1st Platoon.
+The Saints Charlemagne and Magnus will deliver the rest of the battalion.
 The Empress Catherine and the Vladimir Putin will drop Austros’ 1st Battalion.”

 “This base sits in the center of a vast network of tunnels that stretch more than halfway around the planet,” the colonel continued.
 “Notice anything peculiar about these tunnels?”